elatov/elatov.github.io/_posts/2013-02-17-sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive.md

     This is a test

-Now let&#8217;s check the encrypted side:
+Now let's check the encrypted side:

     moxz:~/.decrypt>ls -l ../.gdrive/enc/
     total 4